The Summit at Snoqualmie: History

 In 1948, the "Ski Acres" ski area was opened by Ray Tanner.
 The following year in 1949, the first chairlift in Washington was built.
 In 1962, a new lift called Alpine was installed by Ray Tanner, servicing the Alpine Bowl, a now popular hill at the resort.
 In 1966, another lift adjacent to Alpine, called Bonanza, was installed, servicing Golden Nugget, Hog Wild, Outback and Bonanza.
 In 1967, the Intermediate Chair was installed replacing a Hall T-bar, followed by Condominium (which serviced lower Hog Wild) and then Edelweiss in 1970 and 1972, respectively.
 In 1975, the Holiday lift was installed running on the north end of Ski Acres.
 In 1980, Ski Lifts, Inc. acquired Ski Acres and combined the operation with adjacent Snoqualmie Summit.
 In 1983, the Single Chair, installed in 1949, was replaced with triple lift called Triple 60, and the Edelweiss chair was renamed Easy Street due to a name conflict with the Edelweiss chair of Alpental, and the Intermediate Chair was renamed Gallery.
 In 1986, new terrain was added on the south end called Silver Fir, and in 1988, a triple chairlift of the same name was installed in the area.
-After the purchase by Booth Creek in 1997 Ski Acres was renamed Summit Central and the Condominium and chair was renamed Reggie’s.
+After the purchase by Booth Creek in 1997 Ski Acres was renamed Summit Central and the Condominium and chair was renamed Reggie's.
 In 1998, a high-speed quad called Central Express replaced the Alpine and Bonanza doubles.
 In 2008 the Silver Fir triple chair was replaced with a high-speed detachable-quad called Silver Fir Express.
 In 2019 the Holiday Riblet double chair was replaced with a new Doppelmayr fixed grip quad with a loading carpet.
 Also in 2019, lighting for Silver Fir Express is installed.
+In 2023, the upper and lower magic carpets were removed and a single, dual-track magic carpet was installed.